will-wow/natural-language-commander/README.md

   }
 });

-// Register a question for future use. nlc.registerQuestion({
+// Register a question for asking the user their favorite color. nlc.registerQuestion({
   name: 'USER_FAVORITE_COLOR',
   slotType: 'Color',